Joe Buck: HBO Sports (2009–2010)

 On February 5, 2009, Buck signed with HBO to host a sports-based talk show for the network called Joe Buck Live, with a format similar to that of Costas Now, the monthly HBO program previously hosted by Bob Costas.
 The show's debut on June 15, 2009, made national headlines due to the tension-filled banter between Buck and guest Artie Lange, a comedian from The Howard Stern Show, who made several jokes at Buck's expense.
 Two more episodes aired in 2009.
-In March 2010, Buck told a St. Louis radio station that HBO might be planning to cancel Joe Buck Live, adding that he "won't really miss" the program and that it involved "a lot more effort and hassle than I ever expected".
+In March 2010, Buck told a St. Louis radio station that HBO might be planning to cancel Joe Buck Live, adding that he "won't miss" the program and that it involved "a lot more effort and hassle than I ever expected".
 HBO subsequently confirmed the show's cancellation to Broadcasting & Cable.

-ESPN (2022–present)
+ESPN/ABC (2022–present)

-On March 16, 2022, ESPN announced that it had signed Buck and Aikman to a multi-year deal with the network, which saw them become the new lead broadcast team of Monday Night Football beginning in the 2022 NFL season, and also work on projects for ESPN+.
+On March 16, 2022, ESPN announced that it had signed Buck and Aikman to a multi-year deal with ESPN, which saw them become the new lead broadcast team of Monday Night Football beginning in the 2022 NFL season, and also work on projects for ESPN+.
 The move ended their 20-season tenure as Fox's lead NFL broadcast team.
-As compensation for Buck leaving Fox Sports with one year left on his contract, ESPN agreed to transfer one of its Big Ten college football games for the 2022 season to Fox.
+As compensation for Buck leaving Fox Sports with one year left on his contract, ESPN sublicensed one of its Big Ten college football games for the 2022 season to Fox.

 In May 2022, Buck made his on-air debut at ESPN during the 2022 PGA Championship, hosting an alternate broadcast on ESPN2 and ESPN+ produced by Peyton and Eli Manning, featuring ESPN golf analyst Michael Collins and other celebrity guests.

-Buck was offered to fill in for an ESPN-broadcast MLB game as well, but declined, telling a Sports Illustrated podcast that he was no longer interested in calling baseball, since "’I feel like I've done all I could do there.
+In 2022, Buck was offered to fill in for an ESPN-broadcast MLB game as well, but declined, telling a Sports Illustrated podcast that he was no longer interested in calling baseball, since "I feel like I've done all I could do there.
 If someday I wanna go back and call a few games—maybe.
 But I don't have that itch."
+In 2025, ESPN announced that Buck would call an MLB Opening Day game that season featuring the Milwaukee Brewers and New York Yankees with Joe Girardi and Bill Schroeder.